paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

 The supported protocols are:

-- ca: Creates a device based in an EPICS channel.
+- ca: Creates a device based in an EPICS channel (with timestamp and status).
 Options:

     - type: enforce the channel type.
 Scalar types: 'b', 'i', 'l', 'd', 's'.
 Waveform type: '[b', '[i,', '[l', '[d', '[s'.
     - size: determines the size of a waveform.
     - precision: number of precision digits.
-    - timestamped: if true then the value carry the IOC timestamp, otherwise the PC timestamp.
     - blocking: if true (default) writes and waits until processing finishes.
 Otherwise does not wait.